 What is a webinar?
 This is a common question now since webinars have become quite popular, especially in a pandemic when people are asked to stay home.
 To keep jobs and businesses running, they resort to work-from-home platforms.

-Conducting a webinar can be really tiring and worrisome.
+If you ask how to host a webinar then let me tell you.
+It can be really tiring and worrisome.

 Let’s get right into it!